 At the Max Planck Institute for Comparative Public Law and International Law, scholars pursue research relating to basic issues and current developments in the areas of public international law, European Union law, and the constitutional and administrative law of individual states, together with numerous visiting scholars from all over the world.
 In its fields, our library is the largest in Europe and one of the most comprehensive in the world.

 Our Institute is gaining additional space.
 In connection with expansion and renovation, major construction is currently taking place both inside and outside the building.
-Disruptions and restrictions on entry can be expected until the end of the year.
+Disruptions and restrictions on entry can be expected until mid 2017.
 We kindly request your understanding and patience regarding the temporary inconvenience.